mdiep/MMMarkdown/README.md

 ## Setup
 Adding MMMarkdown to your Mac or iOS project is easy.

-1. Copy `include/MMMarkdown.h` and either `lib/libMMMarkdown-Mac.a` or `lib/libMMMarkdown-iOS.a` into your project directory.

-    It is probably best to copy these into a folder specifically for files from MMMarkdown.
-This makes updating in the future easy.
-Consider placing them under `Frameworks/MMMarkdown`.

-2. Add the files you just copied into your Xcode project.

-    If you created a directory for those files, you can add the directory itself.
-It is probably best to place the group that Xcode creates for this directory under the Frameworks group.

-You can now use MMMarkdown within your project!

-If you'd rather, you can embed the MMMarkdown project and compile it from source in your project.

-1. Add MMMarkdown as a git submodule.
+0. Add MMMarkdown as a git submodule. (`git submodule add https://github.com/mdiep/MMMarkdown <path>`)

+0. Add `MMMarkdown.xcodeproj` to your project or workspace

-2. Add `libMMMarkdown-Mac.a` or `libMMMarkdown-iOS.a` to the "Link Binary with Libraries" section of your project's "Build Phases".
+0. Add `libMMMarkdown-Mac.a` or `libMMMarkdown-iOS.a` to the "Link Binary with Libraries" section of your project's "Build Phases".

-3. Add `$(CONFIGURATION_BUILD_DIR)/MMMarkdown-Mac/public/` or `$(CONFIGURATION_BUILD_DIR)/MMMarkdown-iOS/public/` to the "Header Search Paths" in your project's "Build Settings".
+0. Add `$(CONFIGURATION_BUILD_DIR)/MMMarkdown-Mac/public/` or `$(CONFIGURATION_BUILD_DIR)/MMMarkdown-iOS/public/` to the "Header Search Paths" in your project's "Build Settings".

 ## License
 MMMarkdown is available under the [MIT License][].